 Depending on your selection of the various optional engine packages (i.e., oil injected outboard engines), your boat may be equipped with a remote oil tank.
-If your engine package requires the installation of an oil tank, it will be mounted in the bilge and can be accessed via the hatch below in the motor well.
-The oil fill will be installed on the forward edge of the motor well.
+If your engine package requires the installation of an oil tank, it will be installed in the bilge area.
+The exact mounting location is dependent upon which power package you have selected.
+The oil fill will be installed on the port side of the transom and will be accessible from the dive ladder or the port jump seat.

-Make sure that the oil tank is well stocked with the type of engine oil that is recommended for your engine.
-Refer to your engine manual.
+Make sure that the oil tank is well stocked with the type of engine oil that is recommended by your engine manufacturer for your engine; refer to your engine manual.
 It is imperative that the oil supply remains clean and uncontaminated by water or dirt.
 Check to make sure the oil lines are free from leaks, kinks and chafing.
 Some motors use a primer bulb to initiate oil flow.
 Air may periodically enter the system and require purging.
 Refer to your engine manual for specific instructions.